East Woods School: School info

-East Woods School is an independent, non-sectarian, coeducational day school for students in nursery through eighth grade.
+East Woods School is an independent, non-sectarian, coeducational day school for students in pre nursery through eighth grade.

 The school is located on 31 Yellow Cote Road, Oyster Bay Cove, New York, 11771.

 A group of concerned parents founded the school in 1946 to provide children with an education combining exemplary academics and character development.
 The school was originally a mansion, and it still resembles one today.
 The 45 acre campus includes a 20,000 volume library, two computer labs, two art studios, two gyms, two music rooms, a science lab, a headmaster's house, four playing fields and an outdoor swimming pool.
 The school has three divisions, two of which are all connected in the same building.
 The Early Childhood Center (ECC) includes Pre-nursery, Nursery, and Pre-K classrooms, and is in the same building as the lower school classrooms (grades K-4).
 The upper school (grades 5-8) has a separate academic building.
 The school year is packed with frequent assemblies that include visits by famous and important people and speakers, along with groups that perform shows for the students.